infor-cloud/infor-mobile-sdk/iOS/README.md

 `Cocoapods`

+Please note that the sdk is disrtibuted to private git and you should be connected to Infor network to pod to add the InforAuthentication sdk to your project.

 You can use cocoapods to integrate the InforAuthentication framework into your project like below:

 Add Podfile to your project and add this conent: